 - food allergies and food intolerances

 - Crohn’s disease

-Each of the above conditions may increase the intensity of the gastrocolic reflex, resulting in an urge to poop soon after eating.
+The conditions above may increase the intensity of the gastrocolic reflex, resulting in an urge to poop soon after eating.
 They may also give rise to additional digestive symptoms, such as:

-Another potential cause of feeling the urge to poop is fecal incontinence.
+Another potential cause of feeling the urge to poop is fecal or bowel incontinence.
 The condition may range in severity from mild to a complete loss of bowel control.